Songparadise/Sew-Queen/README.md

 ***
 > Another Way To Get Qr ✏

-# You Can Get Qr Easily Using Another Sew Queen Bot
+# You Can Get Qr Easily Using Another Garfield Bot
 # Get Qr As Image To Use .getqr

 > termux code for qr✏